 Legendary for its astonishing marine diversity and beauty, even named one of the “Seven Underwater Wonders of the World” by divers, Palau holds far more than seems possible in the 170 square miles it covers.

-Palau’s inland lakes sustain a unique variety of stingless jellyfish.
+Palau’s inland marine lakes sustain a unique variety of stingless jellyfish.
 Its diverse forests house 800 vascular plant species, hundreds of birds — eight that are endemic — and bats, including the native Palauan fruitbat.

-For more than 2,000 years the people of Palau have counted on their reefs and forests for survival, but increasing pressures on these resources have put both nature and people at risk.
+For more than 2,000 years, the people of Palau have counted on their reefs and forests for survival, but increasing pressures on these resources have put both nature and people at risk.

-Threats from overexploited fisheries, non-sustainable forest practices and increasing development, coupled with impacts from events like the 1998 El Niño-related coral bleaching, led Palauans to recognize that action must be taken to protect their environment for themselves and future generations.
+Threats from overexploited fisheries, tourism, non-sustainable forest practices and increasing development, coupled with impacts from events like the 1998 El Niño-related coral bleaching, led Palauans to recognize that action must be taken to protect their environment for themselves and future generations.

 This commitment set the bar for coral reef and island conversation and prompted four other Micronesian governments to make the same ambitious commitment to strike a critical balance between the need to use their natural resources today and the need to sustain those resources for the future.